-Based on the National Association for the Education of Young Children (NAEYC) professional preparation standards for initial licensure, the program is designed to complement previous early childhood educational training and fieldwork typically received in community colleges.
+Based on the National Association for the Education of Young Children (NAEYC) Professional Preparation Standards for Initial Licensure and the California Early Childhood Educator Competencies, the program is designed to complement previous early childhood educational training and fieldwork typically received in community colleges.
 Lower division coursework mirrors the Curriculum Alignment Project Eight (CAP 8) which provides a foundation for upper division content and experiences.

 - Fieldwork: Throughout the program students apply their learning through fieldwork experiences which must:

-- Integrate at least one of the following age groups: Birth to three, three to five, and five to eight.
+- Include the following age groups: Birth to three, three to five, and five to eight.

 - Practicums: Two practicums offer the opportunity for students to demonstrate their teaching competencies under guided supervision.